uaraven/windsock/readme.md

 Arrow will change the color from green to red depending on the wind strength and direction, i.e. tailwind is always good(green) and light headwind is not a big deal either (green), but stronger headwind will be shown in orange or red.

+The windsock data field uses Garmin provided weather data, make sure it is enabled in the Garmin Connect Mobile for your Edge device.

 -----
 \* should work, at least